 Welcome to the ASU Masters of Social Work program!
 The ASU School of Social Work is an incubator of socially embedded, impact focused education.
 We strive to integrate best practice, experiential learning, and skills mastery to position you to be the best prepared Masters-level social worker possible.
-We value diversity, equity, inclusion, and belonging as core components of our profession, and hold these values primary in our School as well.
+We uphold diversity, equity, inclusion, and belonging as core components of our profession.
+Please make time to review the NASW Code of Ethics, which is our guiding framework for all social work practice.
+You can access this document through NASW directly here.
+I recommend you review the entire document including the section on self-care, which is a newer addition to the document and important for you as a future leader in the field.

-As the MSW Program Coordinator, it is my privilege to support you on your academic journey.
+As the MSW Program Coordinator, it is my honor and joy to support you on your academic journey.
 This handbook was designed as your guide to the ASU MSW program.
 It provides information about degree requirements, resources, and policies and procedures essential to successful completion of the program.
 Although this handbook serves as an initial resource for answers to common questions, it is not all-inclusive of every SSW or ASU policy.
 The handbook contains numerous links to more complete information published elsewhere.